Cakanaga/spring_2023_vail-Cakanaga/Day_00/README.md

 Pivot table: A two-dimensional data structure that summarizes data values by grouping data along one or more columns and aggregating data along another column.

 ## Main takeaways from doing today's assignment
-Python libraries are more efficient that trying to do things in base python.
+Python libraries are more efficient than trying to do things in base python.

 ## Challenging, interesting, or exciting aspects of today's assignment